aws-samples/chime-voiceconnector-agent-assist/README.md

 # AI-powered Speech Analytics with Amazon Chime Voice Connector

 Making it easy to get started with Amazon Chime Voice Connector live audio streaming to build a AI-powered Speech Analytics using Amazon Transcribe, Amazon Comprehend and AWS Elastic Search.
-This example builds on top of previously released [AI-powered real-time transcriptions with Amazon Chime Voice Connecter](https://github.com/aws-samples/amazon-chime-voiceconnector-transcription) and create a solution to help care site agents in their typical workflows.
+This example builds on top of previously released [Real-time transcription with Amazon Chime Voice Connecter](https://github.com/aws-samples/amazon-chime-voiceconnector-transcription) and create a solution to help care site agents in their typical workflows.

 ## On this Page
 - [Project Overview](#project-overview)